LSPosed/MagiskOnWSALocal/.github/pull_request_template.md

   Also make sure you've tested your code and also done a self-review of it.

   DELETE THIS SECTION IF YOU HAVE READ AND ACKNOWLEDGED IT.
-  Please set the label to bugfix or enhancement, otherwise it will be closed.
 -->

 Checklist